Hometown: Mingora, Pakistan

-- In 2008, a journalist, Aamer Ahmed Khan, of BBC Urdu website and his colleagues decided to cover the growing influence of Taliban over the Swat Valley.
+- In 2008, a journalist, Aamer Ahmed Khan, of the BBC Urdu website, and his colleagues decided to cover the growing influence of the Taliban over the Swat Valley.
 Their correspondent, Abdul Hai Kakar, had been in touch with Malala’s father, Ziauddin Yousafzai, to ask a schoolgirl for blogging anonymously about her life there.
 At first, a girl named Aisha agreed to write a diary; however, her parents stopped her as they feared Taliban reprisals.
 Later, Malala agreed to blog for the BBC.

 - In 2009, she engaged as a peer educator in the Institute for War and Peace Reporting’s Open Minds Pakistan youth program.

 - She posted her first entry to the BBC Urdu Blog on 3 January 2009.
 It was a hand-written note, which was scanned and e-mailed by a reporter.

 - Her blogs were published under the byline “Gul Makai” (which means ‘cornflower’ in Urdu).